abdul07azeem/VSD-RISC-V-CHIP-TAPEOUT-WEEK1/README.md

 Key topics covered this week include:

-**Verilog RTL Design and Simulation** – Learn how to model digital logic circuits using Verilog and simulate their behavior.
+Verilog RTL & Simulation: Learn to model digital circuits and simulate their behavior efficiently.

-**Verification using Icarus Verilog and GTKWave** – Explore how to compile Verilog designs with Icarus Verilog and visualize simulation results using the open-source waveform viewer GTKWave.
+Verification: Use Icarus Verilog to compile designs and GTKWave to visualize simulation waveforms.

-**Logic Synthesis with Yosys** – Understand how to synthesize RTL designs into gate-level representations using Yosys, along with practical exposure to the SKY130 PDK (Process Design Kit) Library for open-source ASIC design.
+Logic Synthesis: Convert RTL code to gate-level designs with Yosys, leveraging the SKY130 PDK for practical ASIC design experience.

-Key Digital Design Conccepts:
+Key Digital Design Concepts:

-**Testbenches** – Create test environments to verify the correctness of your designs.
+Testbenches: Create environments to systematically verify your designs.

-**Timing Libraries** – Understand the role of standard cell timing information in synthesis and timing analysis.
+Timing Libraries: Understand standard cell timing and its impact on synthesis and performance.

-**D Flip-Flop Coding Styles** – Explore efficient coding practices for sequential elements to ensure reliable synthesis.
+D Flip-Flop Coding Styles: Explore best practices for reliable sequential logic coding.

-**Optimization Techniques** – Learn strategies for combinational and sequential logic optimization to improve area, speed, and power.
+Optimization Techniques: Apply strategies to improve area, speed, and power in combinational and sequential logic.

+This week combines theory sessions with hands-on labs, ensuring practical exposure to modern open-source VLSI design flows.

 This week combines theory sessions and lab exercises, ensuring you gain hands-on experience with modern open-source VLSI design flows.